MewPurPur/GodSVG/README.md

 ## Contributing

 Contributions to GodSVG are very welcome!
-For code contributions, read `CONTRIBUTING.md`.
+For code contributions, read the [Contributing Guidelines](CONTRIBUTING.md).

 To report bugs, use Github's issue form.
 Before implementing a feature, please make sure to first propose it in Issues and have it approved.